odhran-kainos/blog/post/28 - Build Tools as Pure Functional Programs.md

 code.
 If that is the case, why don't people write their builds in pure-functions, whether in Python or something else?

+## Why not a Build-Tool of Pure Functions?

 It turns out that you *can* write a build tool with pure functions.
 In fact, all you need is the appropriate set of implementations: a `download` function that downloads things from Maven Central.
 A `protoc` function that invokes the